CMCD1996/Portfolio/literature.md

 title: Literature
 ---

 Literature lists books read from January 2021 onwards.
 I outline my current reading, favourite reads to recommend, and finished reading from January 2021 onwards.
 All listed in no particular order.
-I welcome new connections on Goodreads [(link here)](https://www.goodreads.com/friend/i?invite_token=MGQyMmUyNmYtNmZlMi00YzMwLWFjYTUtY2U1NDQwNjFlNGNl) to share & discuss books.

 ## **Currently Reading**
 - [How Asia Works by Joe Studwell (400pg)](https://www.amazon.com/How-Asia-Works-Joe-Studwell/dp/0802121322)